keboola/connection-docs/extractors/google-analytics/index.md

 ## Date Ranges
 A date range specifies a time window from which the data will be extracted.
-You can use any expression compatible with [PHP strtotime() function](http://php.net/manual/en/datetime.formats.php).
+You can use any expression compatible with the [PHP strtotime() function](http://php.net/manual/en/datetime.formats.php).

 **Multiple date ranges** are useful, for example, when you want to compare metric performance to the previous date range.
 Let's say you want to see Sessions by month, compared to the same month last year.